 Growing a Community School

-The following school year, in the fall 2017 and spring of 2018, the focus was really to build on the foundation she helped lay the previous year, expanding programs and growing the list of community partners working in tandem with the school.
+In the fall 2017 and spring of 2018, the focus is really to build on the foundation laid the previous year, expanding programs and growing the list of community partners working in tandem with the school.
 This is a critical part of creating a Community School, which is based on Four Pillars as shared by the Coalition for Community Schools, which includes: Collaborative Leadership and Practice, Expanded Learning Time and Opportunities, Active Family and Community Engagement, and Integrated Student Supports.

 One strategy that Linnea implemented in her second year that really touched on several aspects of this framework was to create an Erwin Mentor Network, comprised of 8 different mentoring groups that the school connects students with on a weekly basis both in-school and outside-of school.
 The partner organizations that facilitate these weekly mentorship opportunities for students at Erwin Middle are:

 - Jayme Davis of Big Brothers Big Sisters

 - Jordan Foltz of Journeymen

 - Individual volunteer tutors, such as long-time student mentors and advocates, Dr. Larry McCallum and Mr. Richard Bowman

 - Norma Brown, Erwin Family Liaison , Buncombe County Schools